-Contingent immunization and BKM: The Syllabus and Examination Committees are aware that, unlike the eighth edition, the ninth edition of Investments by Bodie, Kane, and Marcus does not cover contingent immunization [Knowledge Statement B.3.d].
-This concept will not be tested on the May 2012 exam.
+Contingent immunization and BKM: The Syllabus and Examination Committees are aware that, unlike the eighth edition, the ninth edition of Investments by Bodie, Kane, and Marcus does not cover contingent immunization.
+This concept will not be tested on the Spring 2013 exam.

-ANNOUNCEMENTS FOR 2012
+ANNOUNCEMENTS FOR 2013